Psychology (research): Developmental Psychology, 2014-2015

 The compulsory coursework consists of advanced training in academic and research skills.
 The design and placement of these modules is designed in such a way that students can immediately apply their newly acquired skills to their own research project.
 This methodologically-oriented part of the curriculum consists of 9 modules.

-The obligatory coursework will consist of four theoretical modules which will provide the basis for understanding changes in cognitive and affective systems across childhood and adolescence.
+The obligatory coursework consists of four theoretical modules which will provide the basis for understanding changes in cognitive and affective systems across childhood and adolescence.
 These modules can be combined with elective modules from other programmes, allowing an interdisciplinary perspective on development.

 Students can further specialize in their area of interest by choosing